 Purpose of the Fund

-- Be a member of the Open Access Scholarly Publishers Association or adhere to its Code of Conduct,
+- the Open Access Scholarly Publishers Association to find publishers who are members or adhere to its Code of Conduct

 Open Access Author Fund Committee

 The OAAF Committee represents all WVU research constituencies and is a mix of teaching faculty and librarians from across the Downtown, Evansdale, and Health Sciences campuses.
 Current members are:

 Marian Armour-Gemmen, Evansdale Library, Chair

 Vagner Benedito, Davis College, Division of Plant & Soil Sciences

 Virginia Desouky, Scholarly Engagement Librarian, Health Sciences Library

 Peter Giacobbi, College of Physical Activity and Sport Sciences, Joint Appointment School of Public Health

 Jason Manning, Department of Sociology and Anthropology